vss2sn/cvrp/README.md

 #### Notes: ####
 1. The documentation for private functions (such as operators in the `GASolution` class) has been made available to aid understanding.
 2. Custom hybrid algorithms, that involve feeding in the solution of 1 algorithm to another can easily be implemented, as the structure allows the extraction of solution from the algorithm classes.
 An example is shown at the end of `main.cpp`.
-3. This repository uses `rviz2` for visualization (topic: `routes`).
-To run with visualization set the cmake option `VISUALISE` to `ON` and build using `colcon build` in a ROS2 workspace.
-Adjust the pause time in the `publishToRViz` function as needed.
-Remember to launch `rviz2`.

 <a name="todos"></a>
 #### TODOs: ####